peopledoc/vault-cli/docs/howto/systemd.rst

 .. code:: console

-   $ vault-cli env --path mysecret:value -- myprogram
+   $ vault-cli env --envvar mysecret:value -- myprogram

 This will make a variable named ``VALUE`` available to ``myprogram``.
 See the :ref:`vault-cli env <vault-env>` dedicated page for more details on how you can